-2020 and 2021 State Recycling Rate
+2022 and 2023 State Recycling Rate

-To assess the counties and the State's overall progress toward the 25% recycling goal, NDEP conducts an annual survey of recyclers and businesses to determine the recycling rate.
+To assess the counties' and the State's overall progress toward the 25% recycling goal, NDEP conducts an annual survey of recyclers and businesses to determine the recycling rate.
 While all recycling centers are strongly encouraged to participate in this annual survey, only those in counties with population requirements and recycling programs are required to report.
-Between 2010 to 2020, six counties met this requirement: Carson City, Clark, Douglas, Elko, Lyon, and Washoe.
-However, Lyon County has not yet adopted a recycling program.
-The population of Nye County has grown to over 45,000 as of the 2020 U.S. Census and will be included in the recycling rate calculations beginning with the 2022 Recycling Rate Reporting.
-Although regulations require recycling centers in these counties to report, there are no State penalty provisions for failure to submit data.
+Between 2022 and 2023, seven counties met this requirement: Carson City, Clark, Douglas, Elko, Lyon, Nye, and Washoe.

 While reporting the quantities of all the recycled materials may seem straightforward, it demands the combined efforts and cooperation of the State and municipal governments, recycling centers, and disposal services to gather, record, and report accurate data.
-Often, NDEP does not receive complete and accurate reports on time, thus requiring prompting and follow-up with the recycling centers.